-Antelopes of the shapes and sizes exist in Uganda in fairly large numbers.
+Antelopes Shapes exist Uganda and their sizes are fairly in large numbers.
 One most often associated with the country (often referred to as its ‘national antelope’) is the Uganda kob, a stocky, russet – colored animal about size of a water buck, to which it is related.
-Preferring moist, savannah – like habitats, the Uganda kob (also known as Thomas’s kob) can be easily seen in Lake Mburo, Murchision Falls, and Queen Elizabeth national park.
+Preferring moist, Savannah – like habitats, the Uganda kob (also known as Thomas’s kob) can be easily seen in Lake Mburo, Murchison Falls, and Queen Elizabeth national park.
 In Queen Elizabeth, in particular, it is worth spending time at the kob mating ground, which is demarcated with signs, to observe some of the interesting habits of this animal.

-Another, much smaller, antelope is endemic to Uganda: Bate’s pigmy antelope, weighing only tree kilos 9 seven 1bs).
+Another Antelopes Shapes that exist in Uganda, much smaller, antelope is endemic to Uganda: Bate’s pygmy antelope, weighing only tree kilos 9 seven 1bs).
 The smallest ungulate in East Africa, it inhabits the country’s western forests, but is rarely seen as it prefers thick cover and is very shy.
 Africa’s largest antelope, the eland, is also found in the country.
 The rare giant, or Land Derby’s eland – the male of which could weigh up to 900 kilos (2,000 1bs) -was once was found in Northern Uganda west of the Albert Nile, but it is doubtful that any remain.

 The smaller common eland –weighing in at round 700 kilos (1,500 1bs), occurs in kidepo Valley National park in the south of the country .Both species feature long, spiraled horns and large dewlaps.